Businesses ready to cash in on Memorial Day crowds

 Now that more people are vaccinated, and things are slowly returning back to normal, he's optimistic that won't happen again.

 "There's a sense of excitement you know.
-I think the frustrations, the disillusionment that a lot of people experienced in the middle of the pandemic, at least now they can start to see like ok it's gonna be a while, but I can dig out of it," said Strunk.
+I think the frustrations, the disillusionment that a lot of people experienced in the middle of the pandemic, at least now they can start to see like ok it's gonna be a while, but I can dig out of it," Strunk said.

 Leading up to this weekend, Randy's seen an uptick in people visiting from out of town.